-You aren't necessarily an old dog, but you simply got your ‘way of doing things' that has worked great for you.
-Why fix something that isn't broken and helps you deliver a great end product.
+You aren't necessarily an old dog, but you simply got your ‘way of doing things that have worked great for you.
+Why fix something that isn't broken and helps you deliver a great end product?
 It's not just about solutions.. it's how effectively you deliver those solutions; the processes.

 But the other side of the coin was that the support staff assumed I knew how they did things.
 Because they have always done things that way.
 Right?